zeus-shield/zsc/README.md

 # ZSC
 Zeusshield (ZSC) system: AI&P2P Insurance Market Platform

--Official solidity implementation for the core part of the ZSC system.
+Official solidity implementation for the core part of the ZSC system.
--Implementation of the website based interfance not included here.
+-mplementation of the website based interfance not included here.

 ## Update